ngroegli/askai-cli/docs/README.md

 This document dives deep into the technical implementation details:
 - Code organization and module structure
 - Class hierarchies and relationships
-- API interfaces and data models
+- API interfaces and data models (CLI and REST API)
 - Configuration schemas
 - Testing architecture
 - Deployment structure and runtime dependencies